Moleskef/Moleskef/README.md

 <h3> 👨‍💻 About Me</h3>

-- 🔭 I’m currently working on ...Mobile Payment App
+- 🔭 Exploring new technologies and developing digital products that offers solutions
 - 🌱 I’m currently learning ...
-Kotlin, Flutter and React Js
+Next.js, React Js and Flutter
-- 👯 I’m looking to collaborate on ...Java
-- 🤔 I’m looking for help with ...Anything
-- 💬 Ask me about ...Java,MySql
+- 💼 Working currently as a Product Designer
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...<a href="https://www.instagram.com/dinastiasoft" alt="Dinastiasoft"> @Dinastiasoft</a>
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...Coding is Life
+- ⚡ Fun fact: ...
+Design is Life